sts10/lemire_nearly_divisionless_random/readme.markdown

 I think it came out OK!

+Another thing I like about this split version is that it's pretty easy for me to test.
+Specifically, since `lemire_from_seed` uses whatever seed you give it, you can test it for all possible seeds and see if it produces an equal distribution of roll results (see the `even_distribution` test).

-Though as you might guess it is a bit slower than the more compact `roll_using_lemire_fast`: Criterion informs that the readable version runs in 8.480 nanoseconds compared to 5.644 nanoseconds.
+As you might guess it is a bit slower than the more compact `roll_using_lemire_fast`: Criterion informs that the readable version runs in 8.480 nanoseconds compared to 5.644 nanoseconds.

 ## Further work to do